The Umbrellas of Cherbourg: Restoration

 The film version released in 2004 on DVD by Koch-Lorber Films is a completely restored version of the original.

 The film was originally shot on Eastman negative stock, which had rapidly faded and thus had become almost unusable.
 The various copies of the film used in the cinema circuit gradually lost their quality.
 Umbrellas thus could not be seen with the rich colours which Demy had originally intended.

 Knowing as he did that the Eastman stock would fade over time, Demy had made the three main yellow, cyan and magenta color separation masters on black-and-white negative films, which do not fade.
 These black-and-white separations had greater longevity.
 (Note: This process is not unique to this title, but it may be unique within French Eastmancolor-originated films.
 In the United States, separation masters are made, and have been made for nearly every Eastmancolor-originated title since about 1952.
 Additionally, so-called "low-fade" film is now used for making prints.)

 In the 1990s, Demy's wife, film director Agnès Varda, headed a project to create a new colour-negative film from the three black and white separations.
 Restored full-color prints were made from this in 2004.
 The resulting film recaptured Demy's vision of a fantastically colourful Cherbourg.

 Composer Michel Legrand assisted in restoring the original four-track stereo sound masters to digital.
 He remastered his score to produce a higher-quality version, released in 2014.

 A digital version of the film was released on Blu-ray by Ciné Tamaris in 2013, on the 50th anniversary of its original release.
 This version was restored independently of the 2004 version with colour grading supervised by Demy's son Mathieu Demy.

 A new 4K restoration of the film premiered at the 2024 Cannes Film Festival.

 Les Bicyclettes de Belsize

 The title of the film inspired a musical short subject, released in 1969 and titled Les Bicyclettes de Belsize, which essentially parodied it.
-Douglas Hickox directed the said short subject, and Les Reed and Barry Mason composed the music and wrote the lyrics to its title song, French and English versions of which charted in 1969 for Mireille Mathieu and Engelbert Humperdinck respectively.
+Douglas Hickox directed said short subject, and Les Reed and Barry Mason composed the music and wrote the lyrics to its title song, French and English versions of which charted in 1969 for Mireille Mathieu and Engelbert Humperdinck respectively.